maxviazov/Spring-Frameworks-/Spring-Framework-Versions.md

 # Supported Versions

-- 5.3.x is the final feature branch of the 5th generation and the latest production line (GA as of October 2020), with long-term support to be provided on JDK 8, JDK 11, JDK 17.
+- 5.3.x is the final feature branch of the 5th generation and the latest production line (GA as of October 2020), with long-term support provided on JDK 8, JDK 11, JDK 17.
 - 5.2.x is the previous production line (GA as of September 2019), to be actively supported until the end of 2021.
 - 5.1.x and 5.0.x are not actively supported anymore, superseded by 5.2.x and 5.3.x as of December 2020.
 - _4.3.x reached its official EOL (end-of-life) on December 31st, 2020.
 No further maintenance and security patches are planned in that line._